laneyberm/laneyberm/README.md

 - 🌱 I'm currently learning ...
 - 💞️ I'm looking to collaborate on ...
 - ✨ 2023 Goals:
-- ⚡ Fun Fact: I love to
+- ⚡ Fun Fact: I love to bake cookies and learning to have a green thumb.

 ### Connect with me 📫: